 Figure 2-1.
 Sectional View of Trolley showing proper wheel and washer spacing

 2-3.
 CONNECTING HOIST TO ELECTRICAL SERVICE.
-Electrical service to the hoist may be power cable or a guarded

-Electrical service to the hoist may be power cable or a guarded system having sliding shoe collectors
+Electrical service to the hoist may be power cable or a guarded system having sliding shoe collectors a.
+Follow National, State and Local Electrical Codes when providing electrical service to the hoist.